 new accessible ticket windows, toilet and facilities.

-The restoration is central to upgrading the station.
 Queensland Rail engaged architects to draft the concept design that considers the restoration of the station building while seamlessly integrating the accessible features of the upgrade such as the high-level platform at the accessible boarding points.
 Heritage specialists have continued their involvement with the project to ensure the restoration and upgrade meet heritage requirements.

 Early investigations